Brain2AI/jsPsychSheet/README.md

 Shashi Kant Gupta.
 (2020, May 29). jsPsychSheet: A simple JavaScript library that uses jsPsych and Google Sheet for running behavioral experiments online.
 Zenodo. [![DOI](https://zenodo.org/badge/265108176.svg)](https://zenodo.org/badge/latestdoi/265108176)

 ## License
-Licensed under the GNU General Public License v3.0.
-See the complete licence [HERE](LICENSE)
+Licensed under the MIT License.
+The license file is [here](LICENSE).
+Reference this repository if you use it in your work.